status-im/nim-chronicles/README.md

 This will create two streams, called `textlog` and `transactions`.
-The former will be considered the default stream associated with unqualified logging statements, but each of the strams will exist as a separate symbol in the code featuring the full set of logging operations:
+The former will be considered the default stream associated with unqualified logging statements, but each of the streams will exist as a separate symbol in the code, supporting the full set of logging operations:

 ``` nim
 textlog.debug "about to create a transaction"